embiimob/Sup/README.md

 # Sup!?

 This Sup!?
-Object Browseer is a READ ONLY demonstration of establishing identies, redirecting domain names, tracking changes and public comments of bitcoin objects in a format familiar to more traditional nft collectors.
+Object Browseer is a READ ONLY demonstration of establishing identies and tracking changes with comments of immutable bitcoin objects in a format familiar to more traditional nft collectors.

-To Perform you first Object Search using Sup!?
+To Perform you first Sup!?
+Object Search

 1. Click the Key Button
 2. Launch a full bitcoin Production node AND a full Bitcoin testnet node using the buttons provided